How AI Decides Which Brands to Recommend

 Why content volume doesn’t equal understanding

+Recommendation decisions usually rest on three connected judgments: clarity, credibility, and coherence.
+Weakness in one can easily undermine the others.
 If your blog posts highlight one positioning, your product pages emphasize another, and your thought leadership frames a third, the system struggles to build a stable picture.
-More content, in this case, increases noise rather than clarity.
+In that case, more content can make the brand harder, not easier, to understand.

 | Signal type | How AI interprets it |